+Drafts of the contract along with an M-57 Contract Submittal Form and applicable forms and contractor credential documents must be submitted for approval.
+All contracts must be approved by the Authority prior to execution.
+Once approved, the executed contract needs to be submitted with a construction schedule that has been signed off on by the architect, contractor and the owner.
 HOME Recipients must award contracts that address the federal regulations provided in this section.
 Failure to include all applicable provisions will result in the return of the contract and cause delay of contract approval.
 Contracts must be approved by the Authority prior to execution.
-Executed contracts must be accompanied by a completed M-57 Contract Submittal Form when submitted.